finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the portfolio
 code = 'code_example' # str | The code of the portfolio
-from_transaction_date = 'from_transaction_date_example' # str | Optional.
-Limit the returned transactions to those with a transaction date equal or later than this date (optional) to_transaction_date = 'to_transaction_date_example' # str | Optional.
+from_transaction_date = '2013-10-20T19:20:30+01:00' # datetime | Optional.
+Limit the returned transactions to those with a transaction date equal or later than this date (optional) to_transaction_date = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 Limit the returned transactions to those with a transaction date equal or before this date (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The AsAt date of the data (optional) sort_by = ['sort_by_example'] # list[str] | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) start = 56 # int | Optional.
 When paginating, skip this number of results (optional)